Azat228/Own_IR_Standard/README.md

 ## 🚀 Running the Project
 1. run the nec_onlyFPGA.ipynb file and write the command that you want to send
 2. The FPGA will:
-   - Transmit each code via IR (AR0 pin) with ~100ms interval
+   - Transmit each code via IR (AR0 pin and AR1 pin in parallel)
 3. Arduino will:
    - Receive the IR signals via pin 11
    - Display the decoded values in its Serial Monitor (baud rate: 9600)
 ## Something about my own standard
 My standard is similar to NEC, but it use only 10 bit for transmitting the code, 5 bit for address and 5 bit for command<br>
-In addition I have implemented parallel transmittion of the IR communication, now 10 transmitters works concurently
+In addition I have implemented parallel transmittion of the IR communication, now 2 transmitters works concurently
 ## Modifying the Code

 If you need to modify the code on the Vivado (PL) side:

 1. **Install the PYNQ-Z2 Board Files:**
    - Download and install the PYNQ-Z2 board files from [this repository](https://github.com/xupsh/pynq-supported-board-file?tab=readme-ov-file) by following the instructions provided there.
+   -Donwload Xilinx Vivado 2020.2 from [this website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html)

 2. **Project Structure Overview:**
    - **PS folder:** Contains code for the PYNQ-Z2 server (Processing System side).